davemake/paypal_api/README.markdown

 right now the most help i could use is in writing the signatures for the various api calls from the Payments Pro and Adaptive Payments apis (or any others really).

+i want interaction with the gem to be flat and straight-forward, with clear mapping between the api docs and the gem. right now the only place where i break this is for "list type" fields, where it makes sense to treat it more like a ruby array.

 i've tried to make it easy to contribute, signatures are created pretty easily: